sharpliner/sharpliner/docs/AzureDevOps/GettingStarted.md

 ## 4. Export the pipeline

 Save the changes and build the project.
-Based on the settings provided in the overriden members, Sharpliner will determine where you want your YAML file created.
+Based on the settings provided in the overridden members, Sharpliner will determine where you want your YAML file created.
 The output should look something like this:

 ```cmd